acdh-oeaw/acdh-dashboard-api/README.md

         * be aware using Redmine queries affects also the list of returned attributes (only custom fields specified in the Redmine query are returned - this is the Redmine behaviour)
     * `labelAttr` (`nerv` output format only, defaults to `subject`, can be set to an empty string) Redmine issue attribute to be used as a node value
     * `typeAttr` (`nerv` output format only, defaults to `state`, can be set to an empty string) Redmine issue attribute to be used as a node type
+    * `issueSubjectResolution` (`0` or `1`, defaults to `1`) should subjects of Redmine issues denoted only with an issue id be resolved?
+Turning on (the default behaviour) significantly slows down the request execution (as every resource's subject has to be fetched in a separate HTTP request).
+When turned off issues which are referrenced from matched issues but not included in the matched issues set will have `Issue {ID}` labels instead of subject labels.

 Example: `https://qos.hephaistos.arz.oeaw.ac.at/?login=foo&password=bar&format=nerv&query_id=2`